 -give yourself daily affirmations

-clotheshorse gave some great advice on looking confident. i also think that confidence comes from focusing on your good qualities—both physical and emotional.posted over 4 years ago
+clotheshorse gave some great advice on looking confident. i also think that confidence comes from focusing on your good qualities—both physical and emotional.posted almost 5 years ago

 2nd everything Clotheshorse said, also, smile a lot at people, I’m shy as well and found that just making eye contact and smiling at people goes a long way in making them (and me!) feel betterposted over 4 years ago